 Still not sure whether pilates or yoga is right for you?
 There's no reason why you can't try both!
 As you can see, each practice offers something distinctive and can be beneficial to your mind, body, and spirit in unique ways.

-Chat with an Anahana Wellness Advisor to help you determine if pilates or yoga is best for you — you may just find that you love them both!
+Chat with an Anahana Wellness Advisor to help you determine which of these two practices is best for you — you may just find that you love them both!

 Written by Clint Johnson